 Sri Lanka :

 The “Lankans” had a total team effort in the first match as virtually everyone contributed in some form or fashion from the aforementioned openers to all-rounders Angelo Matthews & Dhananjaya de Silva to the bowlers Suranga Lakmal & Akila Dananjaya.
 Every player stood out to be counted.
-The only blot being Dananjaya being reported for a suspect bowling action in the aftermath and, while he will be eligible to play in the second Test, if he fails his assessment after that game, he faces a one year suspension.
-The home team are expected to play the same team with no casualties and will be buoyed by the first test outcome.
+The only blot being Dananjaya being reported for a suspect bowling action in the aftermath and, while he will be eligible to play in the second Test, if he fails his assessment after that game, he faces a one-year suspension.
+The home team is expected to play the same team with no casualties and will be buoyed by the first test outcome.

-The New Zealanders’ biggest concern is their top order batting, which failed to fire last weekend as none of Jeet Raval, Tom Latham & even usually reliable skipper Kane Williamson registered a score of over 50.
+The New Zealanders’ biggest concern is their top-order batting, which failed to fire last weekend as none of Jeet Raval, Tom Latham & even usually reliable skipper Kane Williamson registered a score of over 50.
 Playing away from home is a tough task in itself, but when the middle order is constantly exposed as the Kiwis own was in Galle, the team has little chance.
 To their credit, the middle and lower order did a good enough job to put runs on the board.
 The bowling was solid enough with left-arm spinner Ajaz Patel’s second innings performance the only concern but the 30-year did grab a fifer in the first innings.
 Given the quick turnaround, it maybe harsh, but we may just see batsman Henry Nicholls move up to open, replacing Raval and all-rounder Colin de Grandhomme come in to add his skills to all departments of the game.

 England vs Australia :